thephez/docs-core/docs/api/remote-procedure-calls-wallet.md

 _See also_

 * [GetBalances](../api/remote-procedure-calls-wallet.md#getbalances): returns an object with all balances denominated in DASH.
-* [ListAccounts](../api/remote-procedure-calls-removed.md#listaccounts): lists accounts and their balances.
-* [GetReceivedByAccount](../api/remote-procedure-calls-removed.md#getreceivedbyaccount): returns the total amount received by addresses in a particular account from transactions with the specified number of confirmations.
-It does not count coinbase transactions.
 * [GetReceivedByAddress](../api/remote-procedure-calls-wallet.md#getreceivedbyaddress): returns the total amount received by the specified address in transactions with the specified number of confirmations.
 It does not count coinbase transactions.

 ## GetBalances